-- If the result of clustering with one algorithm is a combination of other clusters from the other algorithm, then the largest cluster would be the final cluster.
+- propagation and Markov clustering, the common cluster would be the final cluster. - If the result of clustering with one algorithm is a combination of other clusters from the other algorithm, then the largest cluster would be the final cluster.
 The smaller clusters might still exist in a hierarchy. - If there's no overlap between two clusters obtained from two algorithms, then the cluster with maximum modularity will be the final cluster.
 Modularity is defined by equation 1 [24].

-$$Q = 1/2m \sum{vw} A{vw} \delta(Cv, Cw)$$ (1)
+$$Q = 1/2m \sum{vw} A{vw} \delta(Cv, Cw) \tag{1}$$

 In this formula m is the indicative of the number of edges.
-Let the adjacency matrix for the network to be represented by A. $A{vw} = 0$ means there's no edge between nodes v and w and $A{vw} = 1$ means there is an edge between the two nodes.
-If we suppose the vertices are divided into clusters such that vertex v belongs to group c, (Cv, Cw) is defined to be 1 if two nodes v and w belong to the same group and zero otherwise.
-Q will be large for good divisions of the network, in the sense of having many within-cluster edges.
+Let the adjacency matrix for the network to be represented by A. $A{vw}=0$ means there's no edge between nodes v and w and $A{vw}=1$ means there is an edge between the two nodes.
+If we suppose the vertices are divided into clusters such that vertex v belongs to group v, (v, v) is defined to be 1 if two nodes v and v belong to the same group and zero otherwise. v0 will be large for good divisions of the network, in the sense of having many within-cluster edges.